-- An Aggregate Resource may not be specified as a resource in a unit-specific capacity transaction. - An Aggregate Resource that includes Existing Generation Capacity Resource(s) is subject to the Must Offer requirement. - An Aggregate Resource that includes an Existing Generation Capacity Resource is subject to mitigation and applicable market seller offer cap. - An Aggregate Resource that includes a planned capacity resource must establish an RPM Credit Requirement prior to the RPM Auction. - The total committed quantity of an Aggregate Resource must be allocated to its underlying capacity resources prior to the start of the Delivery Year and must be updated within the Delivery Year if the total commitment of the Aggregate Resource is revised due to replacement of all or any part of the Aggregate Resource's commitment or due to the use of available capacity on the Aggregate Resource as a replacement resource.
+- An Aggregate Resource that includes an Existing Generation Capacity Resource is subject to mitigation and applicable market seller offer cap. - An Aggregate Resource that includes a planned capacity resource must establish an RPM Credit Requirement prior to the RPM Auction. - The total committed quantity of an Aggregate Resource must be allocated to its underlying capacity resources prior to the start of the Delivery Year and must be updated within the Delivery Year if the total commitment of the Aggregate Resource is revised due to replacement of all or any part of the Aggregate Resource's commitment or due to the use of available capacity on the Aggregate Resource as a replacement resource.
 The total committed quantity must be allocated to the individual underlying resources on a monthly basis and may be updated no later than the last day of each month for months remaining in the Delivery Year.
 An individual resource may not receive a daily CP commitment allocation that applies for the entire month in excess of their CIRs.
 The daily commitment allocation to an underlying capacity resource will be used in the calculation of Expected Performance for such underlying capacity resource in a Performance Assessment Interval for such day. - If an Aggregate Resource commitment is removed or reduced by a replacement transaction, the Capacity Market Seller responsible for the Aggregate Resource must reduce the allocation of commitment to the underlying resources by a commensurate amount - If an Aggregate Resource commitment is increased by a replacement transaction, the Capacity Market Seller responsible for the Aggregate Resource must increase the allocation of commitment to the underlying resources by a commensurate amount. - Individual resources that are part of an Aggregate Resource will be expected to respond to a Performance Assessment Interval (PAI) in the area where they are physically located and its Non-Performance Charge Rate will be based on the location of the physical resources underlying the aggregate.
 If one or more individual resources that are part of an Aggregate Resource are in the same area where there is a PAI, the under-/over-performance of the Aggregate Resource will be based on the total commitment and performance of all of the individual resources included in the PAI.
 The Non-Performance Charge Rate applicable to an under-performing Aggregate Resource is based on the rate associated with the LDA in which the under-performing underlying resources are located weighted by the under-performance MW quantity of such resources.
 The annual non-performance charge limit of an Aggregate Resource is based on the limit applicable to the LDA in which the Aggregate Resource was modeled in the RPM Auction. - The location of replacement capacity specified for an Aggregate Resource must be in accordance with the Replacement Capacity transaction business rules in Section 8.8 of this manual.